-Servicing As Administrator, we are responsible for supervising the servicing of the Mortgages.
+As Administrator, we are responsible for monitoring and overseeing the servicing of the Mortgages.
 We contract with mortgage servicers that perform most servicing functions for each PC Pool on Freddie Mac's behalf and in accordance with standards that we have established and that we may waive or change from time to time.

 Trust Agreement As Administrator, on behalf of the Trustee, we issue PCs from each PC Pool according to the Trust Agreement, which we summarize in this Offering Circular.
 You should refer to the Trust Agreement for a complete description of your rights and obligations and those of Freddie Mac as Trustee, Depositor, Administrator and Guarantor.
-Proceeds Most PCs are issued in exchange for Mortgages, in which case we do not receive cash proceeds.
+Most PCs are issued in exchange for Mortgages, in which case we do not receive cash proceeds.
 We use the net proceeds from the sale of PCs for cash to provide funds for general corporate purposes, including the purchase of additional Mortgages.
 Form of PCs PCs are issued, held and transferable only on the book-entry system of the Federal Reserve Banks.
 The Holder of a PC is the entity that appears as such on the records of a Federal Reserve Bank.
 Only institutions that are members of the Federal Reserve System may be Holders of PCs.
 PC Denominations The PCs are issued in minimum denominations of \$1,000 and in \$1 increments above that minimum.
 Method of Payment A Federal Reserve Bank credits payments on each Payment Date to the accounts of Holders on the Federal Reserve Banks' book-entry system.
 Each Holder, and each financial intermediary in the chain to the beneficial owners of the PCs, will be responsible for remitting payments to their customers.
 No "Clean-up Call" We have no "clean-up call" option to redeem or terminate a PC based on its unpaid principal balance falling below a prescribed level.
-Tax Status We will classify each PC Pool as a grantor trust.
-As an investor in PCs, you will be treated as the owner of a pro rata undivided interest in the ordinary income and the principal of the related grantor trust, and will be considered the owner of a pro rata undivided interest in each of the underlying Mortgages.
-You should be aware that special rules may apply with respect to PCs backed by High LTV Mortgages, as defined below.
-See Certain Federal Income Tax Consequences - Tax Status .
+We will classify each PC Pool as a grantor trust.
+As an investor in PCs, you will be treated as the owner of a pro rata undivided interest in the ordinary income and the principal of the related grantor trust, and will be considered the owner of a pro rata undivided interest in the underlying assets of the grantor trust.
+You should be aware that special rules may apply with respect to PCs backed by Mortgages in which the beneficial interests in the principal and interest payments are part of a REMIC or are High LTV Mortgages, as defined below.
+See Certain Federal Income Tax Consequences - Tax Status.
+Following the assignment of Mortgages to a PC Pool, the related Resecuritization PCs, upon issuance, will represent the initial securitization of the Mortgages.
+Any further assignment of the related PCs to a REMIC trust or other issuance vehicle will represent the initial resecuritization of such PCs.
+PCs backed by Mortgages with respect to which REMIC elections are made may be resecuritized to the same extent as, and may be commingled freely with, PCs backed by Mortgages with respect to which no REMIC elections are made (including Freddie Mac PCs issued prior to July 1, 2018).